-Axis enables a smarter and safer world by creating solutions for improving security and business performance.
-As a network technology company and industry leader, Axis offers solutions in video surveillance, access control, intercom, and audio systems.
-They are enhanced by intelligent analytics applications and supported by high-quality training.
+Axis enables a smarter and safer world by improving security, safety, operational efficiency, and business intelligence.
+As a network technology company and industry leader, Axis offers video surveillance, access control, intercoms, and audio solutions.
+These are enhanced by intelligent analytics applications and supported by high-quality training.

-Axis has around 4,000 dedicated employees in over 50 countries and collaborates with technology and system integration partners worldwide to deliver customer solutions.
-Axis was founded in 1984, and the headquarters are in Lund, Sweden
+Axis has around 5,000 dedicated employees in over 50 countries and collaborates with technology and system integration partners worldwide to deliver customer solutions.
+Axis was founded in 1984, and the headquarters are in Lund, Sweden.

-©2021 - 2023 Axis Communications AB.
+© 2021 - 2023 Axis Communications AB.
 AXIS COMMUNICATIONS, AXIS, ARTPEC and VAPIX are registered trademarks of Axis AB in various jurisdictions.
 All other trademarks are the property of their respective owners.
 We reserve the right to introduce modifications without notice.